sensui7/stiny-prod/README.md

 - ~~Editing name & preview photo for recipe~~
 - Categorizing recipes (change UI / flexibility)
 - Consistent progress bar design for all operations with the backend
+- Arrows and easy to navigate photo carousel (more needed)

 # Instructions
 To run this locally, execute in order: